-If you have a special need for housing you can go to https://www.ithaca.edu/reslife/guide/room_selection_programs/special_accommodations/ to read about the process and download the request form.
+If you have a special need for housing, please visit the Housing Accommodations page to read about the available processes.

 Specialty Area Selection

-Any returning student can submit an application on HomerConnect to live in a Residential Learning Community.
-Awards for each community will be published on HomerConnect.
+Any returning student can submit an application on the Housing Portal to live in a Residential Learning Community.
+Awards for each community will be published on the Housing Portal.
 Students can select into other specialty areas based on space availability.
 Substance free and Quiet Study require that residents sign an agreement.
 Please see Important Dates for application due dates and selection.